willsmythe/ghes-kubevirt/aws/README.md

-# Running GHES on Amazon EKS
+# Deploying GHES on AWS EKS

+> **IMPORTANT**: GHES VM does not currently run on AWS EKS because no standard (non-metal) EC2 instance types support [hardware virtualization](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-system_requirements-kvm_requirements) which is required since the GHES VM does not run in emulation mode (see [issue #6](https://github.com/willsmythe/ghes-kubevirt/issues/6)).

 This document has instructions specific to running GitHub Enterprise Server on [Amazon Elastic Container Service for Kubernetes (EKS)](https://aws.amazon.com/eks/).